Thru-Hike the Transcaucasian Trail

 If that sounds up your alley, we’re excited to share with you the details of our thru-hiker support program designed to help you get out there and make the most of your trail experience.
 We’re wildly excited about this route—and, should you embrace the challenge of hiking it, we want to help you have the best experience possible.

 In the TCT Trailblazers forum, you’ll be the first to get real-time updates about the route and resources we’ve created to help you plan and successfully complete your hike.
-Our team members (who designed and tested these routes) will be there throughout the year to provide direct support and advice throughout your planning process, as well as during the hiking season itself.
-And although you’re unlikely to encounter many fellow hikers on the trail, you won’t be alone: you’ll be joining a vibrant existing community of fellow TCT thru-hikers, including some who hiked the route in 2022.
+Our team members (who designed and tested these routes) will be there throughout the spring and summer to provide direct support and advice throughout your planning process, as well as during the hiking season itself.
+And although you’re unlikely to encounter many fellow hikers on the trail, you won’t be alone: you’ll be joining a vibrant existing community of fellow TCT thru-hikers, including some who hiked the route in 2022 & 2023.

 In short, you’ll get all the support we can offer as one of the first-ever hikers on this new long-distance trail—and you’ll have the opportunity to help shape its future along the way.